Why You Should Become a Certified Nurse

 I get a lot of questions about what I used to study for the CCRN and PCCN.
 Here's a few of the resources I used to prepare:

-- CCRN Certification Examination Review Cram with Laura Gasparis Vonfolio, RN PhD- 6 DVDs of pure goodness.
-You don't HAVE to use these, but they are a thoroughly enjoyable way to help the concepts sink in!
+There’s also CCRN Certification Examination Review Cram with Laura Gasparis Vonfolio, PhD- 6 DVDs of pure goodness.
 It's always fun to watch these with a friend, if you know anyone else who's studying for the test.
 FYI- these DVDs are expensive!
 Check with your employer, they may have a copy staff can borrow (like mine did), or make a request to your manager to use some of the unit budget to purchase them for the staff who want to become certified.
-I've heard great things about Nicole Kupchik and her review material and courses!

 Know what kind of learner you are and try to create a study plan that will meet those needs.
 And remember, don't over think it!
 Every question that is asked wants the evidence-based correct answer, not what your facility does or what you'd do in the "real world."
 The are testing on a national level to what best practice would be for a nurse working with a specialty patient population, keep that in mind.